alephmembeth/alephmembeth.github.io/index.md

 If you want to get in touch or are interested to collaborate, you can reach me at firstname.lastname@emory.edu (or <a href="https://www.linkedin.com/in/kaustubh-dhol%C3%A9-3929b32a/">LinkedIN</a> or <a href="https://twitter.com/kaustubhdhole">Twitter</a> where I'm sometimes active.)

-I am pretty irregular in updating my personal <a href="https://kaustubhdhole.wordpress.com/">blog</a> on Wordpress where you can find some of my random writings on <a href="https://kaustubhdhole.wordpress.com/category/political/">Politics</a>, <a href="https://kaustubhdhole.wordpress.com/category/nlp/">Linguistics</a>, some <a href="https://kaustubhdhole.wordpress.com/2020/02/29/a-few-random-books-that-i-found-interesting-and-a-few-which-i-didnt/"> book reviews</a> and sometimes when I've gone <a href="https://kaustubhdhole.wordpress.com/category/travel/">backpacking</a>!
+I've a personal <a href="https://kaustubhdhole.wordpress.com/">blog</a> on WordPress where I mostly write non-NLP stuff on rare occasions!
+You can find some of my random writings on <a href="https://kaustubhdhole.wordpress.com/category/political/">Politics</a>, <a href="https://kaustubhdhole.wordpress.com/category/nlp/">Linguistics</a>, some <a href="https://kaustubhdhole.wordpress.com/2020/02/29/a-few-random-books-that-i-found-interesting-and-a-few-which-i-didnt/"> book reviews</a> and sometimes when I've gone <a href="https://kaustubhdhole.wordpress.com/category/travel/">backpacking</a>!